YousefAlhourani/TheSevenSins-Rebirth/README.md

 # TheSevenSins-Rebirth
-Graduation Project for Princess Sumaya's University For Technology.
+Graduation Project created for Princess Sumaya's University For Technology in their Computer Graphics and Animation department.